smithc36-tcd/hpc-group/assignment_three/report.md

 | Seconds(model)   | 1.20104 | 0.60489 | 0.31139 | 0.173778 | 0.123242 | 0.134517 |

 From the tabel, we can see that the results is quite smaller than those from the measurements.
-Maybe the reason is that the execaution time of some operations is large than  1 cycle.
+Maybe the reason is that the execaution times of some operations are large than  1 cycle.